 Another way to amplify that person’s influence is to have an experienced public speaker in your organization help them craft a workshop.
 This workshop could then be given at some cadence with optional attendance from any team.
 The point is to let the idea be publicized and evaluated by teams based on its usefulness.
 If you avoid mandating the practice, it can spread faster.
 TDD is like any tool; if it is helpful, people will use it.

 If there is no one in your organization already practiced at writing tests, then creating incentives to allow people to learn TDD may be valuable.
 Try using a few of the resources mentioned below to run a book club.

-The book club could meet biweekly, and be a space for developers to learn together, reinforcing team and organizational bonds while simultaneously promoting testing.
+The book club could meet biweekly and be a space for developers to learn together, reinforcing team and organizational bonds while simultaneously promoting testing.

 Still another way to promote testing would be to pay for interested folks to attend TDD training courses.
-This idea shows that your company values them and their work, and creates an opportunity for them to improve.
+This idea shows that your company values them and their work, and it creates an opportunity for them to improve.

 Some great resources for learning more about TDD

-Here are a few resources that I have found very helpful when I was first teaching myself TDD.
+Here are a few resources that I found very helpful when I was first teaching myself TDD.

-Object oriented programming guided by tests.
-Another very popular book in the TDD community that shows developers how to test drive an auction application.
-This content written by Nat Pryce and Steve Freeman will introduce your engineers to end to end testing, the trade-offs between mockist and statist testing styles, evolutionary architecture, and a few other gems—I will let you discover them for yourself.
+- Object-Oriented Programming Guided by Tests.
+Another very popular book in the TDD community that shows developers how to test-drive an auction application.
+This content, written by Nat Pryce and Steve Freeman, will introduce your engineers to end-to-end testing, the trade-offs between mockist and statist testing styles, evolutionary architecture, and a few other gems—I will let you discover them for yourself.
 This in-depth Java guide is a great read, even if your teams are practicing functional programming, or not using Java.

 How Stride can help your organization with test automation